Spinal Manipulation Institute

 Learn spinal manipulation and dry needling from the experts!
 The American Academy of Manipulative Therapy is dedicated to teaching physical therapists, osteopaths and medical doctors the science and art of thrust manipulation and dry needling.

-The DIPLOMA in OSTEOPRACTIC™ is only awarded to those licensed physical therapists, medical doctors, or osteopaths that have successfully:
+The DIPLOMA in OSTEOPRACTIC™ is an intensive post-graduate training program that is awarded to licensed physical therapists or medical physicians that have successfully:

 - CERTIFIED in DRY NEEDLING (Cert.
 DN) by completing the DN-1 and DN-2 dry needling courses, and